JoeYatesss/FinancialQA/README.md

 - Limited 3-turn conversation history
 - Basic financial entity extraction
 - Simple memory management (ConversationBufferMemory)
-- add other data sources to the database via an upload
 - Save conversation history to database
 - Imporve the handling of metrics
 - Deploy to production